 In addition to skin concerns, Chinese Cresteds are prone to a number of hereditary and congenital conditions that can adversely affect their health – and your family budget.
 Some of the conditions and illnesses Chinese Cresteds are prone to include eye problems such as lens luxation, progressive retinal atrophy and keraconjunctivitis sicca; and hip diseases such as Legg-Calve-Perthes disease.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your playful Chinese Crested inherits more than a barely-there coat, you’re covered.